Falcon 1: Fourth flight

 Following the three prior failures, the SpaceX team assembled the fourth rocket using available parts in six weeks as a last chance for the company.
-A Boeing C-17 Globemaster III was chartered to quickly deliver the rocket, but along the way, the rocket partially imploded when depressurization exceeded what the SpaceX team had expected from the C-17's manual and the rocket had to undergo emergency repairs to be saved.
-Despite the challenges, the fourth flight of the Falcon 1 rocket successfully flew on 28 September 2008, delivering a 165-kilogram (363-pound) non-functional boilerplate spacecraft into low Earth orbit.
+A Boeing C-17 Globemaster III was chartered to quickly deliver the rocket, but along the way, the rocket partially imploded when repressurization exceeded what the SpaceX team had expected from the C-17's manual and the rocket had to undergo emergency repairs to be saved.
+Despite the challenges, the fourth flight of the Falcon 1 rocket successfully flew on September 28, 2008, delivering a 165-kilogram (363-pound) non-functional boilerplate spacecraft into low Earth orbit.
 It was Falcon 1's first successful launch and the first successful orbital launch of any privately funded and developed, fully liquid-propelled carrier rocket.

 The launch occurred from Omelek Island, part of the Kwajalein Atoll in the Marshall Islands.
-Liftoff occurred at 23:15 UTC on 28 September 15 minutes into a 5-hour launch window.
-If the launch had been scrubbed, it could have been conducted during the same window until 1 October.
+Liftoff occurred at 23:15 UTC on September 28, 15 minutes into a 5-hour launch window.
+If the launch had been scrubbed, it could have been conducted during the same window until October 1.
 9 minutes 31 seconds after launch, the second-stage engine shut down, after the vehicle reached orbit.
 The initial orbit was reported to be about 330 × 650 km.

 Following a coast period, the second stage restarted and performed a successful second burn, resulting in a final orbit of 621 × 643 km × 9.35°.

 The rocket followed the same trajectory as the previous flight, which failed to place the Trailblazer, NanoSail-D, PRESat and Celestis Explorers spacecraft into orbit.
 No major changes were made to the rocket, other than increasing the time between first-stage burnout and second-stage separation.
 This minor change addressed the failure seen on the previous flight, recontact between the first and second stages, by dissipating residual thrust in the first-stage engine before separating them.

 Ratsat and the attached second stage are still in orbit as of 2021.